Indianapolis 500 by year: Rickenbacker era

-Post World War II era
+Post World War II era / Hulman era

 From 1946-early 1950s.
 Immediately following World War II, the Speedway was sold to Tony Hulman.
 He swiftly renovated the track which had fallen into a state of disrepair during the war years.
 It is a brief period, marked by a mix of mostly older cars.
 Auto racing began to rebuild as a sport after being banned during World War II, primarily due to rationing.

 By this time, the typical pre-war image of race car drivers as daredevils or reckless stunt drivers had faded.
 Likewise the mechanics' image as "grease monkeys" or low-level tradesmen faded, as the sophistication of engines and chassis increased.
 Numerous drivers and mechanics during this time had been involved in the war effort, either stateside or abroad.
 The legitimacy of the sport recognized on a national level began to grow.

 National radio coverage of the race began to grow at a fast rate, first by Mutual, and later as a result of the formation of the Indianapolis Motor Speedway Radio Network.

+The Hulman/George family would own the Indianapolis Motor Speedway and preside over the Indianapolis 500 through three generations spanning 1946 to 2019.

-Roadster Era
+Roadster era

 From 1952 to the mid-1960s.
 Considered by many as the "golden era" of the Indy 500, it is highlighted by the participation of the front-engined Roadsters.
 The first "roadster" is regarded to have been built and entered by Frank Kurtis in 1952.
+Legendary car builders A. J. Watson, George Salih, and Quin Epperly were notable constructors.
+Watson-built roadsters won the Indianapolis 500 in 1956, 1959, 1960, 1962, and 1964; and the 1961 and 1963 winners were closely resembled Watson-based designs.

 During this time (1950–1960), the Indy 500 awarded points towards the World Championship of Drivers.
 However, very few European entries even made an attempt to race at Indy.

 Noteworthy moments include the emotional victory by Sam Hanks in 1957, as well as the tragic death of two-time winner Bill Vukovich.
 The famous 1960 duel between Rodger Ward and Jim Rathmann set the race record for the most lead changes in Indy 500 history, a record that remarkably would not be broken until 2012.
 Indy legend A. J. Foyt debuted in 1958, and won his first 500 in 1961.
 In the fall of 1961, the last of the remaining original brick pavement was paved over in asphalt, and in 1962 Parnelli Jones famously broke the 150 mph barrier.